hynek/structlog/docs/testing.rst

 ``structlog`` comes with tools for testing the logging behavior of your application.

-If you need functionality similar to :meth:`unittest.TestCase.assertLogs`, or you want to capture all logs for some other reason, you can use the :func:`structlog.testing.capture_logs` context manager:
+If you need functionality similar to `unittest.TestCase.assertLogs`, or you want to capture all logs for some other reason, you can use the `structlog.testing.capture_logs` context manager:

 .. doctest::